Dong Bai (Han dynasty): Life

-Dong Zhuo fled the Anti-Dong Zhuo Coalition and moved the capital to Chang'an along with the emperor, the emperor's subjects and Luoyang's residents, Zhu Jun remained in Luoyang and maintained contact with the anti-Dong Zhuo coalition.
-However, he feared that Dong Zhuo would turn back and attack him, so he abandoned his post and fled south to Jing Province.

 In 192, with the encouragement of Minister of the Interior Wang Yun, Lü Bu (Dong Zhuo's adopted son) assassinated Dong Zhuo.
 After Dong Zhuo's death, all members of the Dong clan, including his 90-year-old mother, were executed.
-It is unknown if Dong Bai was executed along with her other family members.
+It is presumed that Dong Bai was also executed along with the rest of the clan at this time.